princid/Laundrymart/README.md

-# Laundrymart
+# 👔 Laundrymart
 Laundrymart is a responsive and stylish cross-platform mobile app created using React Native Expo CLI.
-It has clean User Interface created for Laundry service providers/agencies.
+It has clean User Interface created for Laundry service providers/agencies and consumers can get the Laundry services by just placing an order on our app.

-## Dependencies to install :
+## 🔰 Dependencies to install :
 Expo Project Setup :
 - `npx create-expo-app laundrymart`
 - `cd laundrymart`